ClemensElflein/CoverUI/Firmware/CoverUI/yfc500/README.md

 <span style="color:red;">But before blindly doing it, validate if the cables pin 1 mark, also matches the 16 pin female/male connector!</span>

 ![Cable](images/IMG_Cable.jpg)
-(With "UI Board Pin ..."
-I do mean the "UI Board" labeled plug on OM's Mainboard, thus the tiny 4 Pin connector)

 You're done!